earlystream/Pyre/README.md

 ## Behavior by environment

 ### Singleplayer

 Both sides can run:

-- the integrated server gets the real TNT and explosion optimization
+- the integrated server handles the real TNT and explosion optimization
-- the client gets local explosion effect smoothing
+- the client handles local explosion effect smoothing

 ### Multiplayer without Pyre on the server

-Only the client-side smoothing applies:
+Only the client-side smoothing is active:

 - local particle and sound spam can be reduced
-- remote server TPS and explosion simulation are unchanged
+- server TPS and explosion simulation remain unchanged

 ### Multiplayer with Pyre on the server

-Both sides help independently:
+Both sides can contribute independently:

-- the server can optimize TNT and explosion workload
+- the server optimizes TNT and explosion workload
-- the client can smooth local explosion effects
+- the client smooths local explosion effects

 ## Compatibility

-Pyre is built to coexist cleanly with common optimization mods, including:
+Pyre is designed to work cleanly alongside common optimization mods, including:

 - Sodium
 - Lithium